BU-IE-360/spring21-simaygokalp1/index.md

 ## HW1

-In HW1 we examine ...
+In HW1 I examine Currency Rates, Interest Rates, and Price Index and their trend on Google Trends Data.
 [Here](files/HW1.html) is my HW1 file.